- CASE FILES

 The main mystery is the fact that the whole of the group left the tent.
 One of the members of the rescue party, V. Karelin, who had known them all well, wrote: ‘The people in the Dyatlov group were such that they could have become scared only by something extraordinary, something that was out of the ordinary course of things.’

-I think that it was the ‘light set’ that appeared with the fall of the night on the eastern slope of the Ural Mountains, reacting to a human glance by sending swinging torches and an infrasonic shock wave, which caused the tourists to leave the tent and finally killed the whole of the group.
+I think that it was the ‘light set’ that appeared with the fall of the night on the eastern slope of the Ural Mountains, reacting to a human glance by sending swinging torches and an infrasonic shock wave, which caused the hikers to leave the tent and finally killed the whole of the group.

 Should any one of the Dyatlov group have remained alive to tell about the ‘light set’, the story would probably have been interpreted by the authorities at the time as the ‘machinations of imperialists’ and they would not have acknowledged what actually happened, since it was outside the official ‘materialistic’ view of the world.
 Investigator Ivanov had his own opinion, which did not fit in the framework of materialism.
 However, we must also thank the authorities.
-Huge material resources were involved in the search for the lost tourists, involving transport and aviation, also helicopters (which were quite rare in the 1950s).
-Not many lost tourists and alpinists would have received so much attention.
+Huge material resources were involved in the search for the missing hikers, involving transport and aviation, also helicopters (which were quite rare in the 1950s).
+Not many missing hikers and alpinists would have received so much attention.
 Rescue teams, hunters, the military and investigators all took part in the search.
 In that deserted place, under severe winter conditions of the north Urals they performed a huge amount of work.
 The information gathered by these people will someday allow the cause of the Dyatlov group’s deaths to be found out.
 What did the official authorities do after the tragedy?
-They made the relatives sign a non-disclosure declaration; they wanted the dead to be buried in Ivdel, not in Sverdlovsk; they closed access to the area for tourists for three years.
+They made the relatives sign a non-disclosure declaration; they wanted the dead to be buried in Ivdel, not in Sverdlovsk; they closed access to the area for hiking for three years.

 This caused multiple rumors about tests of some secret weapon in the area, and that the true information was being concealed from the people.
 But what to conceal?
 No one really knows what happened.
 Yet the causes of the tragedy need to be discussed, for the simple reason to suppress futile attacks on cosmonautics and intelligence services.